EXPLAINER: What would paying for natural gas in rubles mean?

 WHAT’S PUTIN’S MOTIVE?

 In theory, requiring ruble payments could support demand for the currency and its exchange rate.
 But not by much, Prasad says.
 As it stands, euros and dollars are already being used to purchase rubles when Gazprom exchanges its foreign earnings.

 The Center for Eastern Studies in Warsaw has suggested that by moving the flow of foreign currency from Gazprom to the largely state-controlled banking system, the Kremlin will gain added control over foreign currency that has become scarcer since Western countries froze much of Russia’s reserves abroad.

 However, that would leave Gazprom without hard currency to make foreign debt payments or purchase supplies abroad.
 As it stands, the gas supplier already has to sell 80% of its foreign currency to Russia’s central bank.

 The ruble dispute has raised concerns it could lead to an interruption in natural gas supply.
 That could open Russia to charges of not adhering to long-term energy contracts, which it has done so far.

-Europe’s pipeline system is highly connected, so any attempt to restrict flows to some countries would affect the others, according to analysts at Rystad Energy.
+A further complication is that Europe’s pipeline system is highly connected, so any attempt to restrict flows to some countries would affect the others, according to analysts at Rystad Energy.
 Beyond that, energy sales are a key source of revenue for Russia.

-HOW REAL IS THAT THREAT?
+HOW REAL IS THE THREAT?